 Process Outcome Structural Composite

-Health-Related 2 2 0 0
+Health-Related Behaviors 2 2 0 0

-Behaviors and

-Practices to
+and Practices to Promote

-Promote Health

-Living
+Healthy Living

-Community-Level 1 9 1 1
+Community-Level Indicators 1 9 1 1

-Indicators of Health

-and Disease
+of Health and Disease

-Modifiable Social, 5 9 0 0
+Modifiable Social, Economic, 5 9 0 0

-Economic and

-Environmental
+and Environmental

-Determinants of
+Determinants of Health

-Health

 Oral Health 5 2 0 0

-Primary Prevention 25 0 0 0
+Primary Prevention and/or 25 0 0 0

-and/ or Screening
+Screening

 Total 38 22 1 1

-Primarily for technical expertise and portfolio size-management, NQF has assigned some measures related to health and well-being to other projects.
-For example, measures that assess osteoporosis screening were reviewed in the Endocrine project, and measures for HIV/AIDS screening were reviewed as part of the Infectious Disease portfolio.
+NQF has assigned some measures related to health and well-being to other projects, primarily to manage the size of the portfolio and take advantage of technical expertise.
+For example, the endocrine project reviewed measures that assess osteoporosis screening, and the infectious disease project reviewed measures for HIV/AIDS screening.

-Endorsement of measures by NQF is valued not only because the evaluation process is both rigorous and transparent, but also because evaluations are conducted by multi-stakeholder committees comprised of clinicians and other experts from varied care settings and perspectives including, patients, employers, health plans, public health agencies, and community coalitions-many of whom use measures on a daily basis to ensure better care.
+Endorsement of measures by NQF is valued not only because the evaluation process is both rigorous and transparent, but also because multistakeholder committees conduct the evaluations.
+These committees are comprised of clinicians and other experts from varied care settings, and also include the perspectives of patients, employers, health plans, public health agencies, and community coalitions-many of which use measures on a daily basis to ensure better care.
 Moreover, NQF-endorsed measures undergo routine "maintenance" (i.e., re-evaluation) to ensure that they are still the best-available measures and reflect the current science.
 While NQF measures are used by a variety of stakeholders in the private sector, including communities, hospitals, physician groups, and health plans, legislative mandates also require that preference be given to NQF-endorsed measures for use in federal public reporting and performance-based payment programs.

-For various reasons, some previously-endorsed health and well-being measures have been removed from the NQF portfolio (Appendix A).
-In some cases, the measure steward has discontinued maintenance of the measure, while in other cases measures lose endorsement as a result of maintenance review due to a change in evidence without an associated change in specifications, high performance on a measure signifying no further opportunity for improvement, or endorsement of a competing measure determined by the Committee to be "best in class".
+For various reasons, some previously endorsed health and well-being measures have been removed from the NQF portfolio (Appendix A).
+In some cases, the measure steward has discontinued maintenance of the measure, while in other cases measures lose endorsement as a result of maintenance review due to a change in evidence without an associated change in specifications, high performance on a measure signifying no further opportunity for improvement, or endorsement of a competing measure determined by the Committee to be "best in class."